Arizard/deathrun/manual.md

 ###Zones and Rewards
 Server admins can add customisable ending zones to each map, specifying their dimensions, color, and behavior.
 A number of presets for zones are included in the gamemode - notably, the "end" preset.
 Selecting this preset will register the zone as a map ending, and any players passing through the zone will be considered to have finished the map.

+To open the zones menu, type !zones .

 End zones call the hook:
 <pre>DeathrunPlayerFinishMap (PLAYER ply, STRING name, TABLE zone, INT place)
 -- Where ply is the player finishing the map